- Your Council

 How much time does it take up & when?

-On average, less than a couple of hours a week.
+On average, five hours a week.
 Obviously there are some councillors who spend more time than this and some less, but in the main, being a parish councillor is an enjoyable way of contributing to your community and helping to make it a better place in which to live and work.
 Council meetings are always held in the evening – as are most meetings of the other groups which councillors attend on the Council’s behalf.

 Talking and listening to your fellow parishioners can be done at any time but you must be able to spend a couple of hours once a month on a Thursday evening attending the Council meeting.
 Please refer to our schedule of meetings